 True, whoever looks into the mirror of the water will see first of all his own face.
 Whoever goes to himself risks a confrontation with himself.
-The mirror does not flatter, it faithfully shows whatever looks into it; namely, the face we never show to the world because we cover it with the
+The mirror does not flatter, it faithfully shows whatever looks into it; namely, the face we never show to the world because we cover it with the persona, the mask of the actor.
+But the mirror lies behind the mask and shows the true face.

 ~Carl Jung, Archetypes and the Collective Unconscious